Build a Shaker Pantry Cabinet for $200

 Face Frame Construction

-The face frame covers the cabinet front, creating the door openings and traditional furniture appearance.
-Build it from 2-inch wide stiles and 3-inch wide rails, joined with pocket screws (hidden in back) or mortise and tenon joints (for purists).
+The face frame covers the cabinet front, creating door openings and that traditional furniture appearance.
+Build it from 2-inch wide stiles and 3-inch wide rails, joined with pocket screws (hidden in back) or mortise and tenon joints (for purists like me).

 The frame should overhang the cabinet sides by 1/4 inch, creating a reveal that shadows the joint between frame and box.
 Attach the face frame with glue and brad nails, filling nail holes with color-matched wood filler.